lkwq007/stablediffusion-infinity/readme.md

 - Why not use `postMessage` for iframe interaction
   - The iframe and the gradio are in the same origin.
 For `postMessage` version, check out [gradio-space](https://github.com/lkwq007/stablediffusion-infinity/tree/gradio-space) version

+### Known issues

+- The canvas is implemented with `NumPy` + `PyScript` (the project was originally implemented with `ipycanvas` inside a jupyter notebook), which is relatively inefficient compared with pure frontend solutions.
+- By design, the canvas is infinite.
+However, the canvas size is **finite** in practice.
+Your RAM and browser limit the canvas size.
+The canvas might crash or behave strangely when zoomed out by a certain scale.
+- The canvas requires internet: You can deploy and serve PyScript, Pyodide, and other JS/CSS assets with a local HTTP server and modify `index.html` accordingly.
+- Photometric correction might not work (`taichi` does not support the multithreading environment).
+A dirty hack (quite unreliable) is implemented to move related computation inside a subprocess.

 ## Credit

 The code of `perlin2d.py` is from https://stackoverflow.com/questions/42147776/producing-2d-perlin-noise-with-numpy/42154921#42154921 and is **not** included in the scope of LICENSE used in this repo.